Canning Basics

 • Be Careful with Steam: The steam coming from the canner is very hot.
 Make sure to point the venting hole away from you to avoid getting burned.

-• Adjusting the Heat: Start with the heat on high to get the steam flowing.
+• Adjusting the Heat: Start with the heat on high to get the water boiling and steam flowing.
 Once you see a continuous column of steam, lower the heat.
-For a gas stove, turn it to the lowest setting.
-For an electric stove, you might need to lower it to medium-low.
+You want to make sure that the water continues to boils, but it doesn’t have to boil vigorously.
 This stops the lid from rattling and lifting.
 Additionally, this makes the water last longer.

-• Using Gas Burners: The Kitchen Crop steam canner is made of lightweight aluminum.
+• Using Gas Burners: The manufacturer of the Kitchen Crop steam canner made this line of canners with lightweight aluminum.
 We were worried that using it on a gas burner might warp the canner, but it held up just fine.
+If you are using VKP brands stainless steel canner, or using your own stainless steel pot with a steaming inset, this wouldn’t be a concern for you.

-• Glass Cooktops: The manufacturer advises against using the canner on glass cooktops because it might scratch the surface.
+• Glass Cooktops: The VKP brands manufacturer advises against using their canners on glass cooktops because it might scratch the surface.
 We haven’t tested this ourselves, but it’s good to know.

 • Preventing Damage: Never run the canner dry.
 Always fill it to the fullest level with water, no matter how long you need to process your preserves.
 Running it dry can damage the canner.